SEO Guide for New Zealand Businesses

 Remove Unnecessary WordPress Plugins

-WordPress plugins make it easy for anyone to set up a website.
-Without having to know complicated code, you can add cool extras like sliders, pop-ups and design features.
-Too many of these, however, can leave your site working overtime, so make a habit of removing any unnecessary plugins or extras that you no longer use.
+WordPress plugins make it easy for anyone to set up a website, but too many can leave your site working overtime.
+Make a habit of removing any unnecessary plugins or extras that you no longer use.

 Say No To Image-Heavy Website Design

-Visual elements are important.
-They break up the dreaded wall of text, and provide visual interest for your users.
+Visual elements break up the dreaded wall of text, and provide visual interest for your users.
 But only to a point.
-Too many images on the one page can make your page slow and unresponsive, and – when images are used in place of text – can hinder your chances of ranking higher in search.
+Too many images can leave your page sluggish and unresponsive, hindering your chances of ranking higher in search.

 To see if your website passes muster, enter your web address at W3C Markup Validation Service